 Your child should take off their uniform and reusable mask and these should be put straight into the washing machine.

 They should then take a shower before doing anything else.

 Our Kung Fu classes for kids are great fun!
 Children learn discipline and respect, while also improving their coordination, spatial awareness and overall confidence.

-Our traditional Chinese martial arts classes for kids are held at Angel in Islington (Wednesday and Saturday), Archway (Saturday) and at Stoke Newington in Hackney (Tuesday).
+Our traditional Chinese martial arts classes for kids are held at Angel in Islington (Wednesday and Saturday).

 The classes are great for building confidence and self-discipline, as well as coordination and building self-defence skills.

 what They’re Saying

 Our son (7) has grown and developed in focus, physical awareness and self-belief through Kung fu classes and gradings and the positive and professional teachings of Kerry and Dave.
 We thoroughly recommend this club – my wife is considering joining too!”